-- i. ...is expected to provide the broadly diversified training opportunities and resources called for by the program, but is free to indicate those special areas of ministerial need for which an intern is requested; - ii. ...must assure the provision of competent supervision; - iii. ...needs to know that the intern has only one supervisor in the congregation, the pastor, and that requests for the intern's services ought to be cleared through the pastor; - iv. ...should provide for an internship committee as requested by the seminary; - v. ...shall provide supervised opportunities for the intern to examine and experiment with emerging personal and professional identities while experiencing the full range of professional decision-making roles and responsibilities; - vi. ...shall recognize that the intern comes as one who, at the start of the internship year, is normally only half-way through the theological training process; - vii. ...should remember that each intern is different from any and all others and
+...is expected to provide the broadly diversified training opportunities and resources called for by the program, but is free to indicate those special areas of ministerial need for which an intern is requested;

-- that those differences contribute to the sacred uniqueness of each personality; viii. ...should expect the intern neither to be controversial nor to avoid all controversial matters; should be open to a person with some fresh ideas, new approaches, and different perspectives; - ix. ...can through their love and understanding ease the stress of an intern's having left friends and familiar routines and the need to adjust to a new and strange situation; - x. ...should not expect the intern's spouse to function as an assistant pastor, though inviting the spouse (and family) to participate in various congregational activities is always appropriate and appreciated; - xi. ...should plan to tell the intern their names before being asked each time you meet for at least the first three months; - xii. ...should normally be expected to be in the program for a minimum of two successive years; - xiii. ...should provide for the intern an adequate stipend and package of benefits, in no instance below stated minimums; - xiv. ...shall not terminate an internship without prior consultation with the seminary's Director of Contextual and Experiential Formation who administered the placement. - xv. y's Contextual Education Director who administered the placement.
+- ii. ...must assure the provision of competent supervision; - iii. ...needs to know that the intern has only one supervisor in the congregation, the pastor, and that requests for the intern's services ought to be cleared through the pastor; - iv. ...should provide for an internship committee as requested by the seminary; - v. ...shall provide supervised opportunities for the intern to examine and experiment with emerging personal and professional identities while experiencing the full range of professional decision-making roles and responsibilities; - vi. ...shall recognize that the intern comes as one who, at the start of the internship year, is normally only half-way through the theological training process; - vii. ...should remember that each intern is different from any and all others and that those differences contribute to the sacred uniqueness of each personality; - viii. ...should expect the intern neither to be controversial nor to avoid all controversial matters; should be open to a person with some fresh ideas, new approaches, and different perspectives; - ix. ...can through their love and understanding ease the stress of an intern's having left friends and familiar routines and the need to adjust to a new and strange situation; - x. ...should not have expectations or requirements of the intern's spouse, though inviting the spouse (and family) to participate in various congregational activities is usually appropriate and appreciated; - xi. ...should plan to tell the intern their names before being asked each time you meet for at least the first three months; - xii. ...should normally be expected to be in the program for a minimum of two successive years; - xiii. ...should provide for the intern an adequate stipend and package of benefits, in no instance below stated minimums; - xiv. ...shall not terminate an internship without prior consultation with the seminary's Director of Contextual and Experiential Formation who administered the placement.